rezonant/razmin/README.md

 terminal (even if an empty set of reporters is provided).
 Use the `reporters` option to pass the set of reporters you'd like to use from your root test suite.

+The default console reporter is exported as `ConsoleReporter`.
+That reporter outputs all test results in a long-style format.
+See `ConsoleDotsReporter` for a shorter test output, where each passed test shows as a dot (.), skipped tests show as an "S", and failed tests show as "F".

 ### Exit and Report

 By default when you execute a suite, either by executing your suite or using `suite().run()`, Razmin